 By contrast, employee retention proved to be a topic of concern for workforce resilience, specifically amongst employees of 4+ years tenure.
 Delegates agreed that, particularly in contrast to graduates, teams in their late twenties and thirties were the ‘least satisfied’, often feeling stifled and impatient.
 As leaders, this led to the question of combatting this, noting the tendency to focus on the enthusiastic new intakes and overlook this middle set, who are often at a pivotal time in their careers, learning how to become accountable.

-• As leaders, we would not have raised into our current positions without being resilient.
+- As leaders, we would not have reached our current positions without being resilient.
 It is therefore important to think about how to teach it, not necessarily always providing a solution, but giving employees the space to find a solution for themselves.

-• A leader is only as good as their followers: a resilient business is built by listening to team across the broad spectrum of the business
+- A leader is only as good as their followers: a resilient business is built by listening to teams across the broad spectrum of the business.